10 Best Project Software for Mac Users in 2024

 Why We Picked Todoist

 While Todoist isn’t a top choice for large organizations, it’s a wonderful tool for Mac users who are looking to take a step away from more complex options and into a streamlined task management tool that gets right to the point.
-Todoist would also make a great addition to an existing tech stack for Mac-focused project management, as many more team-focused project management solutions don’t provide users a lot of ability to hone in on their to-do lists instead of team lists.
+Todoist would also make a great addition to an existing tech stack for Mac-focused project management, as many more team-focused project management solutions don’t provide users a lot of ability to hone in on their personal to-do lists outside of larger team lists.

-nOtion logo.
+Notion logo.

 Notion: Best for Solopreneurs and Small Business Owners